 He reiterated this week: “Lockdowns are the single worst public health mistake in the last 100 years.
 We will be counting the catastrophic health and psychological harms, imposed on nearly every poor person on the face of the earth, for a generation.
 At the same time, they have not served to control the epidemic in the places where they have been most vigorously imposed.
 In the US, they have — at best — protected the ‘non-essential’ class from COVID, while exposing the essential working class to the disease.
 The lockdowns are trickle down epidemiology.”

-As I noted again yesterday in my condemnation of Swamp Doctor Anthony Fauci, nobody should be listening to anything he says, and “never again should we quarantine the most healthy among us and shutter businesses across the nation.”
+As I noted again yesterday in my condemnation of Swamp Doctor Anthony Fauci, the highest paid of all government bureaucrats at almost $420,000 per year, nobody should be listening to anything he says, and “never again should we quarantine the most healthy among us and shutter businesses across the nation.”

 (Visit our comprehensive CV19 Pandemic response and recovery page to review our timeline of government and political actions related to the pandemic, and see our related pages regarding the SARS-CoV-2 coronavirus.)

 Start a conversation using these share links: